Legal Advice for Compensation Insurance Claims & TPD Payouts

 • The behaviour is a Workplace health and safety risk.

-If you are impacted by bullying at work, you can petition the Fair Work Commission (FWC) to order the behaviour to cease.
-As a result, Fair Work Commission will initiate an enquiry and issue a ruling when discovering bullying.
-An order may require an individual or group to cease bullying, monitor the Workplace, or examine the employer’s current Workplace Bullying policy.
-Any failure to comply with a court order may result in judicial sanctions.
+to order the behaviour to cease.
+As a result, the Fair Work Commission will initiate an enquiry and issue a ruling when bullying is discovered.
+An order may require a person or group to:

 Fair Work Australia also handles cases of unjust termination.
 For example, you might be eligible to file a claim for unfair dismissal if your employment was terminated unjustly due to Workplace Bullying.